cooper/wikifier/README.md

-# Wikifier
+# wikifier

-Wikifier is a file-based wiki suite.
+wikifier is a file-based wiki suite.

 ## Example